santonelli7/santonelli7.github.io/_projects/NLP.markdown

 Moreover, since the tasks are multi-class problems, the adopted metric to evaluate the models is the f1-score.

 These results are not the same as the ones obtained with a state-of-the-art model, but they are very close, so the proposed model is a good baseline to face the SRL task.

-#### Conclusion
-The proposed model is composed of only two stacked bidirectional LSTM.
-Nevertheless, it can achieve a very good f1-score leveraging the syntactic information provided by the dataset, but mainly a significant improvement is given by the contextual embedding returned by the BERT model.
-Moreover, for future works, the model can be extended considering the remaining syntactic information in the dataset, like dependency heads and dependency relations.